gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 It draws an image at location `x, y` the same size as the image.
 To make a similar WebGL based funciton we could upload vertices that for `x, y`, `x + width, y`, `x, y + height`, and `x + width, y + height` then as we draw different images at different locations we'd generate different sets of vertices.
+In fact [that's exactly what we did in our first article](webgl-fundamentals.html).

 A far more common way though is just to use a unit quad.
 We upload a single square 1 unit big.
 We then use [matrix math](webgl-2d-matrices.html) to scale and translate that unit quad so that